odcambc/gyoza/README.md

 The command simply opens a terminal on the server, but now you can copy-paste the URL in your local browser.

 You can then open the notebook, run it (kernel and paths taken care of) and save it once the modifications have been done.
 Then click on "Close notebook" and finally "Shut down" on the main jupyter dashboard.
-The quitting and saving should be displayed on the initial server's terminal (the one from which the snakemake command was run).
+The quitting and saving should be displayed on the initial server's terminal (the one from which the `snakemake` command was run).
 You'll also notice that the size of the template notebook file could be smaller, because outputs are automatically flushed out.
-To retrieve a notebook with outputs (for future HTML export for example), locate the notebook in the appropriate folder once the pipeline has run (path specified in the log directive of the Snakefile rule).
+To retrieve a notebook with outputs (for future HTML export for example), locate the notebook in the appropriate folder once the pipeline has run (path specified in the log directive of the .smk file).

 ## Issues / work in progress

+Known (potential) issues:
+* Tests performed by github actions are currently not working with the latest `snakemake` version (no `conda`) but should be soon
+* It is possible (but unlikely) that a dependency (`libtool`) is missing to run `pandaseq`.
+Please contact me if you encounter this issue.

+Work in progress:
 * Portability / installation on DRAC servers
-* Local execution with apptainer integration does not currently work, potentially because of filesystem usage ("Assuming unrestricted shared filesystem usage", but it also states that when running it successfully with --use-conda...)
+* Generating a report